RexLinz/ESPwebIO/README.md

 ## Revision history

+- V2.0 reworked to get all but help and serial read/readln as JSON
 - V1.4 ADC configuration per pin
 - V1.3 added analog to digital converter /ADC
 - V1.2 added digital to analog converters /DAC1, /DAC2